Skip to Content

 Sometimes people have to wait for a transplant or are too sick to survive the surgery.

-The UPMC Center for Liver Diseases offers these options to treat your HRS and prolong your life:
+The UPMC Center for Liver Care offers these options to treat your HRS and prolong your life:

 • Medicine to help improve blood flow to the kidneys.
 These include drugs to increase blood pressure if it's too low, and albumin to improve kidney function.
 If you're taking water pills, your doctor may stop them.